 Later, as Gwendolyn completed high school and we began to consider her more independent stages of life, we were met with choruses of doubt from others.
 "Won't she need constant care?
 Aren't you concerned about her safety and security?
 How will she make the right decision for herself?"
 The answer is yes, we are concerned about these items like every parent, but we are also confident that like our other kids, Gwendolyn will learn, make mistakes, and grow to be a confident, proud, happy person.

 This is when we were introduced to Person-Centered Planning (PCP).
 This is a simple yet revolutionary philosophy that places the individual with Down syndrome at the heart of all decision-making.
-It is quite tempting to convince ourselves we, the parents/guardians, know all the answers for our son or daughter's well-being.
+It is quite tempting to convince ourselves we, the parents/guardians, know all the answers to our son or daughter's well-being.
 Honestly, we might, but this is our child's future.
 Don't they deserve to have a seat at the table?
-From their toddler days, we encourage them to make choices about food, clothing...this or that.
+From their toddler days, we encourage them to make choices about food, clothing...this, or that.
 Shouldn't we continue that as they get older?
-Many of us would be surprised at what is going on in their mind, what their hopes and dreams truly are.
+Many of us would be surprised at what is going on in their mind, and what their hopes and dreams truly are.
 Ask them.
 Be sure they are at the school ARDs and involved in the decision-making.
-Encourage them to dream about their future, ask about their vision, include their thoughts and votes on options you develop.
-Not only will this approach help them buy-in to choices made, but it will result in better choices.
-Often we treat our kids with kid-gloves (hence the phrase) but they just want to be treated like anyone else.
+Encourage them to dream about their future, ask about their vision, including their thoughts, and vote on options you develop.
+Not only will this approach help them buy into choices made, but it will result in better choices.
+Often we treat our kids with kid gloves (hence the phrase) but they just want to be treated like anyone else.

 What if the Naysayer is Us?